DanielBMarkham/Info-Ops/manuscript/chapter19.md

 4. Verify we're ready for the next bit of work
 5. Tease out the best way the entire model might be delivered

-Meanwhile, of course, the good, honest questioning, the dialectic continues among everyone present.
+Meanwhile, of course, the good, honest questioning, the dialectic continues.

 The actual creation and execution of the tests happens somewhere else.[^19-3]

 [^19-3]: Although with more automation, I'm beginning to see teams complete fully-specified and executing tests during this time.

 Grooming is what we did in the deck example every time we went back home and got organized for another conversation.
-"Get Organized!" would be a good slogan for grooming.
+"What will it do when it's done?
+What's important right now?
+What's it have to start doing next?" would be a good slogan for grooming.

 Grooming is also what happened as we played with a physical model of the deck with the customer, only it was informal grooming.
 (The best and fastest kind, by a couple orders of magnitude.)